Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 Add hreflang tag to wordpress

-How to add hreflang to Wix
+How to Add Hreflang to Wix

 Currently, there is no easy way to create a multilingual site with Wix or add hreflang to your existing Wix site.
 You also cannot make any changes to your sitemap.xml file on Wix.
 However, you can vote to add this feature request here.